rakamoviz/infixCalc/README.md

 Throughout development, I often returned to **algo.js** whenever I found a test-case failure (usually related to wrong postfix notation).
 Debug there, tweak there, and copy over the fix to index.js.

 The reason I didn't debug and fix directly in **index.js** is because the stream-ish & FP-ish version of the code (index.js) is slightly different from the straighforward algorithm spelled out in the **algo.js** (it went through a slight refactoring).
-It's not immediately obvious why the code has to be structured in such a way.
-So, debugging in **algo.js** often helps.
+Reasoning about / debugging chained functions (pipeline) can be challenging at times, so debugging in **algo.js** often helps (it shows a more straightforward picture of the algorithm).

 # Notes